-Schistosoma haematobium, a parasitic worm that causes disease in Africa and, to a lesser extent, in India and parts of the Middle East, can invade the urinary tract, causing blood in the urine.
+Schistosoma haematobium is a parasitic worm that causes a disease called schistosomiasis Schistosomiasis Schistosomiasis is infection caused by certain flatworms (flukes), called schistosomes.
+People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes... read more in Africa and, to a lesser extent, in India and parts of the Middle East.
+This worm can invade the urinary tract, causing blood in the urine.
 Doctors consider schistosomiasis Schistosomiasis Schistosomiasis is infection caused by certain flatworms (flukes), called schistosomes.
 People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes... read more only if people have spent time in areas where the worm is found.
 Tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more may cause blood in the urine.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more may cause blood in the urine.

 Evaluation of Blood in Urine

 Doctors first try to establish that bleeding is the cause of red urine.
 Then they look for the cause of the bleeding, including where in the urinary tract (or occasionally elsewhere) the bleeding is originating.
 The following information can help people know when to see a doctor and what to expect during the evaluation.